of the most overlooked components when purchasing a

 drives storage capacity as well as the number of days your DVR will store video.

-Most common are HD compression and resolution.
-Check with your DVR's manufacture
+Common are HD compression and resolution.
+Check your manufacturers

-One gigabyte is two to the 30th
+• One gigabyte is two to the 30th

 Let's Get Started!